 Visit a Cheesemaking Farm

 Lounge within the fresh grasslands of the alpine meadows while taste-testing at the Cheesemaking farm, Kasplatzl in Kirchberg.
-Order a Hugo – a spritz made with elderberry syrup to compliment the alpine flora.
+Order a Hugo – a spritz made with elderberry syrup to complement the alpine flora.

 In winter, you can walk or take to two wheels to explore the Kitzbühel Alps in its majestic winter glory and get closer to nature.

-There’s no one ‘best time’ to visit Tirol, and either relaxing or fuelling your sightseeing with adrenalin, it is best experienced more than once as it moves between its varying shades of green, golden brown and white.
+There’s no single ‘best time’ to visit Tirol; whether you’re relaxing or fuelling your sightseeing with adrenaline, it is best experienced more than once, as it shifts through its shades of green, golden brown, and white.

 For further information about the region, including transportation between areas and gondola car operators, and to plan your ski trip in the infamous Austrian Alps, visit the Kitzbüheler Alpen website.